 “No, you wanna go see him?”
 Ace’s friend asked.

 The guy paused.
 Things were clearly not going as planned.
-“Uhhhh, OK,” he said.
+“Uhhhh, okay,” he said.

 Then the two of them headed off down the block, Ace’s friend riding the stolen bike, the bike’s rightful owner trotting behind on foot.